No results for

 When to use

-If you need your tests to not be affected by the system-under-test's performance, and would like to ramp the number of iterations up or down during specific periods of time.
+If you need start iterations independent of system-under-test performance, and want to ramp the number of iterations up or down during specific periods of time.

 The arrival-rate executors already pace the iteration rate through the rate and timeUnit properties.
 It's unnecessary to use a sleep() function at the end of the VU code.